 Kelly Anne O’Neill

 Kelly Anne was born and raised in Milton, GA and yes- she does have two first names.
 A proud graduate of the University of Alabama, she is the only roll tide in a sea of red and black in her household.
-As the Community Coordinator, Kelly Anne is the friendly face you see in the lobby, the genius behind the Village snapchat, an epic tour giver, and ultimate holder of the key cards.
-She is sharp as a tack, a natural relationship builder, and passionate about connecting students to startups.
+As the Community Development Manager, Kelly Anne is the the genius behind the Village snapchat, an epic tour giver, and the ultimate recruiter of talent for the Village.
+She works with Universities, sponsors, and runs our Mentor and Advisor program.
+Kelly Anne is sharp as a tack, a natural relationship builder, and passionate about connecting students to startups.
 Oh, and on a perfect night, she is sitting on a porch eating appetizers with good company.

 What I wanted to be when I grew up: I wanted to save the rain forest.